pysofia/SoFIA/README.md

 * del Val, A., Bayesian calibration and assessment of gas-surface interaction models and experiments in atmospheric entry plasmas, Institut Polytechnique de Paris/VKI, 2021.

+If they are used they should be cited as:

 **Bibtex**
 ```bibtex
 @phdthesis{del Val,